Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 Yes!
 And it will do for years to come.

-As a side-note, words like acrylic sound plasticky and a bit too much like Chemistry class.
-Please can I reassure you that these fabrics feel like wool and stay as cool as cotton.
-Do order a fabric sample to test it out for yourself.
+As a side note, words like acrylic sound plasticky and a bit too much like Chemistry class.
+Let me reassure you that these fabrics feel like wool and stay as cool as cotton.
+Please get in touch for a fabric sample to test it out for yourself.

 How can I embrace colour on my patio without slipping from glorious into gaudy?